Minimum Balance Calculator

 When developing your SEPP distribution plan, use 72tNET.com’s exclusive Minimum Balance calculator to find the initial balance you should have in your SEPP retirement account(s) so you can withdraw the exact annual distribution amount you need.

 If your retirement account balance is very large (congratulations!), your SEPP annual distribution will be larger than your needs.
-Rather than take distributions that are too large, or reduce your distributions by using a lower AFR rate, it has been often recommended in our knowledge base that you should create a separate IRA account and set aside exactly what you need for your SEPP plan.
+Rather than take distributions that are too large, or reduce your distributions by using a lower interest rate, it has been often recommended in our forum (refer to the Q&As) that you should create a separate IRA account that contains exactly what you need for your SEPP plan.

-If a financial emergency ever arises, you can use the non-SEPP IRA account(s) for those needs – you will be charged the 10% penalty, but just on the emergency distribution – your SEPP plan will be safe.
-Or, if you find you need more income in the future, you can use one of the other retirement accounts to set up a second SEPP plan.
+That way, if a financial emergency ever arises, you can use the non-SEPP IRA account(s) for those needs.
+You will be charged the 10% penalty, but just on the emergency distribution – your SEPP plan will be safe.
+Or, if you find you need more income in the future, you can use one of the other non-SEPP retirement accounts to set up a second SEPP plan.

-INSTRUCTIONS: In the top section of the form, enter the annual distribution amount you plan to withdraw from all accounts, along with the AFR you expect to use, and the distribution factor based on your current age from the life expectancy table you selected (e.g. single life, joint life, uniform).
+INSTRUCTIONS: In the top section of the form, enter the annual distribution amount you plan to withdraw from all accounts, along with the interest rate you expect to use, and the distribution factor based on your current age from the life expectancy table you selected (e.g. single, joint, or uniform).
+Make sure to account for taxes, since the withdrawals will be taxable income under federal rates (and possibly state and local).